kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

     }
 ```

 Nice!
-Putting it all together, we can build and start the package on a fake node (`kit f` if you don't have one running), `kit bs`.
+Putting it all together, you can build and start the package on a fake node (`kit f` if you don't have one running), `kit bs`.

 ```
 fake.dev > m our@counter:counter:template.os '{"SetNumber": 55}'